LeonardLauHJ/GymMonitor-Lite/README.md

 ---

 ### `POST /auth/login`
 Authenticates with email & password.
-Returns a JWT token.
+If successful, returns a JWT token that can be used to authenticate as that user.

 **Request body**
 ```json